 Transitioning from the ability to transfer data to tackling the cost of transferring it, given that most practices and hospitals are required to interface with more than one clinical laboratory, this measure is infinitely more difficult to implement than it would appear at first glance.
 Physicians generally have privileges at multiple hospitals that each have their own laboratories or require the use of a particular laboratory.
 Additionally, health insurance companies have different requirements when it comes to the use of particular laboratories.
 Thus, the costs and ability of physician practices to develop interfaces with multiple labs are really out of their control.
-One lab interface alone can take six months to a year to implement, and practices and hospitals pay for each interfaces necessary to accomplish this measure are beyond the current Stage 3 implementation timeline.
+One lab interface alone can take six months to a year to implement, and practices and hospitals pay for each interface that they implement.
+The costs and resources needed to develop the multitude of interfaces necessary to accomplish this measure are beyond the current Stage 3 implementation timeline.
 Health information exchanges (HIEs) may assist physician practices and hospitals in meeting these requirements, but they either do not yet exist in many states or they may not be functioning at the levels necessary to remedy this situation.
-The ACC urges CMS to address these concerns before finalizing a rule including this objective.
+Until industry solutions to these issues have reached an adequate level of adoption, CMS must revise this objective to allow providers a chance to meet the requirements by lowering Measure 2's threshold to 20 percent and Measure 3's threshold to 50 percent.